With all the craziness lately, I never wrote about Namine’s most recent trip to the dentist last month. Some pretty important points were discussed.

 The dental clinic wants to go ahead with this in about a year.
 Under “normal” circumstances (whatever that means), they’d suggest having this done in two or more years, which would give her jaw some more time to grow.
 But it’s against how quickly Namine’s teeth are coming in, so the procedure will likely need to be done sooner rather than later.

 The dental clinic wants to go ahead with the planning and execution of installing the palatal expander without consulting the cleft palate team.
 We, however, feel differently.
-The dental clinic says that they anticipate no problems with the procedure, but to that I say: famous last words.
+The dental clinic and Mark L Civin, D.D.S. saying that they anticipate no problems with the procedure, but to that I say: famous last words.